 Arts in Context Concentration

-Students interested in studying music can also choose the Arts in Context concentration, in which they study music along with a liberal arts subject.
+Students interested in studying music can also choose the Arts in Context concentration, in which they study music along with a liberal arts discipline.
 For example, students can study music criticism and journalism by taking courses through Literary Studies and Writing.
-Other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide broader contexts for music studies.
+Other majors and minors (such as Psychology, Global Studies, or Politics) also provide broader contexts for music studies.
 See the Arts in Context pages for more information about this option.

 - One introductory course on the history or theory of Western music (LMUS 2010, JMUH 2810, or the equivalent)